lilianemomeni/KWS-Net/README.md

 TODO: make demo with fun examples from video BMVC 2020

 ## Limitations
 We would like to emphasise that this research represents a working progress towards achieving automatic visual keyword spotting, and as such, has a number of limitations that we are aware of (and likely many that we are not aware of).
-Key limitations:
+Key limitations are abilities to deal with:
 * Homophemes - for example, the words "may", "pay", "bay" cannot be distinguished without audio as the visemes "m", "p", "b" visually look the same.
 * Accents, speed of speech and mumbling which modify lip movements.
 * Variable imaging conditions such as lighting, motion and resolution which modiy the appearance of the lips.